-Shared Lives is an adult placement service that matches adults with learning disabilities and/or mental health needs with carers and their families, to live within their home.
+An adult placement service based in the North West of England that matches adults with learning disabilities and/or autism with carers and their families, to live within their home.

-The scheme offers an alternative to the usual housing support that people with learning disabilities and mental health needs have on offer to them, such as residential homes or home care.
+Our Shared Lives scheme in the North West offers an alternative to the usual housing support that people with learning disabilities and/or autism have on offer to them, such as residential homes or home care.

 It offers someone the opportunity to live in a family environment, allowing them to become part of a community, where they can develop relationships and grow in confidence.